 When Summer warms the hanging fruit and burns the berry brown;

 When straw is gold, and ear is white, and harvest comes to town;

 When honey spills, and apple swells, though wind be in the West,

 I’ll linger here beneath the Sun, because my land is best!

-When Winter comes, the winter wild that hill and wood shall slay;
+When Winter comes, used rolex watch winter wild that hill and wood shall slay;

 When trees shall fall and starless night devour the sunless day;